 Many of you have been asking for me to share a review of LUS Brands haircare products for curly hair and how it has worked for my fine yet curly hair.
-I have been using LUS since mid-June when the brand reached out and offered me a free bottle of their shampoo, conditioner, and styling product.
-Now that I have gotten to where I purchased replacement bottles as I know I’ll run out within a month, I feel I am at a point where I can provide a detailed and accurate review of LUS Brands haircare.
+I have been using LUS since the summer of 2020 when the brand reached out and offered me a free bottle of their shampoo, conditioner, and styling product.
+After two years of using LUS and even taking breaks to try other popular curly hair products, I feel I can provide a detailed and accurate review of LUS Brands haircare.

-While LUS Brands did offer me free products, I am not under contract with the brand, there were no deliverables expected in exchange for the product, and I used my own money to buy it a second time.
-LUS Brands is also not aware of this post being written, it is all my words, and if you have any questions you can ask them in the comments and I will answer completely honestly.
+While LUS Brands has provided me with free product, I am not under contract with the brand, there were no deliverables expected in exchange for the product, and I used my own money to buy more of this brand.
+LUS Brands was not aware of this post being written, it is all my words, and if you have any questions you can ask them in the comments and I will answer completely honestly.

 My Fine by Curly Hair Journey Summarized